-Having the right size surfboard is one of the core foundations to maximize your time and effort in the surf.
-Although the ideal size varies from 5L for a shortboard and more for other types of surfboards, there are still some of the basic guidelines to follow when choosing your next surfboard.
+Having the right size surfboard is one of the most important factors to maximize your time and effort in the surf.
+The ‘ideal’ volume varies +/- 5L on a shortboard and much more for other types of surfboards.
+Take a look at some of the basic guidelines to follow when choosing your next surfboard.

 How To Choose the Right Size Surfboard?

-To match your skillset and types of waves on your local surf break – picking the right SIZE and TYPE surfboard is a crucial step to maximize your progress of surfing.
+To match your skillset and types of waves on your local surf break – picking the right TYPE and SIZE surfboard plays a huge role in your performance.

 SURFBOARD SIZE RECOMMENDATIONS